django-json-api/django-rest-framework-json-api/README.rst

 1. Python (3.6, 3.7, 3.8, 3.9)
 2. Django (2.2, 3.0, 3.1, 3.2)
-3. Django REST Framework (3.12)
+3. Django REST framework (3.12)

-We **highly** recommend and only officially support the latest patch release of each Python, Django and REST Framework series.
+We **highly** recommend and only officially support the latest patch release of each Python, Django and REST framework series.

 Generally Python and Django series are supported till the official end of life.
-For Django REST Framework the last two series are supported.
+For Django REST framework the last two series are supported.

 ------------
 Installation